Failed to configure a DataSource: ‘url’ attribute is not specified and no embedded datasource could be configured

 }

-Managing Different Environments with Profiles
+}Managing Different Environments with Profiles

 Spring Boot supports profiles to manage different configurations for various environments like development, testing, and production.
-This can be handled using profile-specific application.yml
+This can be handled using profile-specific application.yml files:

 Each of these files can contain environment-specific DataSource configurations.
-Here’s an example for a development environment in application-dev.yml
+Here’s an example for a development environment in application-dev.yml:

 spring: